 - Domestic Business Lounge: a step up from a Qantas Club, it has better food and drink offerings, and is quieter and smaller.
 There are five Domestic Business Lounges, in Sydney, Melbourne, Brisbane, Perth and Canberra

-- International Business Lounge: for departing international flights from Sydney, Melbourne and Perth, plus a number of overseas locations, including Auckland, Wellington, Los Angeles, Honolulu, and Tokyo Narita
+- International Business Lounge: for departing international flights from Sydney, Melbourne and Perth, plus a number of overseas locations in Auckland, Hong Kong, Honolulu, Los Angeles, Singapore, Tokyo Narita and Wellington

-- International (Premium) Lounge: there are three of these combined Business and First Class Lounges, in Brisbane, Hong Kong and Singapore
+- International (Premium) Lounge: there are currently three of these combined Business and First Class Lounges, in Brisbane, Hong Kong and London Heathrow

-- International First Class Lounge: for First Class passengers and elite frequent flyers in Auckland, Sydney, Melbourne, and Los Angeles
+- International First Class Lounge: for First Class passengers and elite frequent flyers in Sydney, Melbourne, Auckland, Los Angeles and Singapore

 You can see a full list of Qantas lounges here.